-The hatch cover scraped forward and Mamede’s head rose up.
+The hatch cover scraped forward and Mamede’s head came up.
 He looked even more tired than before his nap.
 Gripping the coaming with both hands, he knelt in the opening and slowly rolled his head to stretch his neck.
-Deep—deep yawn, he reached up for the mast and pulled himself out.
+Deep—deep yawn, he then reached up for the mast and pulled himself out.

 “It’s cold,” he said when standing on deck.